Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 The Amphitheater is part of a large arts and entertainment focus in Tuscaloosa that includes new parks, walking trails, Kentuck Festival, Holidays on the Plaza, Live at the Plaza, the farmers market, Druid City Arts Fest, and more.

-Under Walt’s leadership, three police precincts in East Tuscaloosa, West Tuscaloosa, and Downtown have opened, as well as two new fire stations No. 6 and No. 11.
+In the near future, the City will open two new fire stations No. 6 and No. 11.
 New and innovative units have been established such as the cyber-technology division which leverages technology to keep our community safe with a recent investment in drone technology.
-There has been an addition of mental health officers, and there are now social workers at both TPD and TFR.
-Lighting and security cameras are a requirement in the design and updates for parks.
+There has been an addition of a mental health unit, forensics unit and there are now social workers at both TPD and TFR.

 Leadership is about being strategic and bold which is why Walt proposed and passed Elevate Tuscaloosa.